Skip to main contentSkip to footer

 Carlos Alcaraz of Spain photographed during a pre season gym session in his preparation for next month's Australian Open at Juan Carlos Ferrero Equelite Sports Academy on December 18, 2024 in Villena, Spain© Getty Images

-There is also a full-size swimming pool should the player want to get some lengths, which is a great form of low-impact muscle recovery, plus active toning of muscles.
+There is also a full-size swimming pool, should the players want to bag some lengths, which is a great form of low-impact muscle recovery, plus it's a great method of actively toning muscles.

 It's no wonder the academy is considered one of the best tennis academies in the world.